 Include one clear call-to-action (CTA) in each message you send, so your subscribers will know exactly what you’re prompting them to do next—like shopping your latest items or snagging your BFCM sales.

-Brands that added SMS to their abandoned cart flow saw up to a 37 percent lift in revenue, according to Klaviyo’s data.
+Brands that added business texts to their abandoned cart flow saw up to a 37 percent lift in revenue, according to Klaviyo’s data.

 You can dynamically insert items from your subscribers’ online shopping carts into a text message and then automate it to send shortly after they’ve said adieu to your checkout page.